luciekaffee/luciekaffee.github.io/_posts/2018-04-27-webconference.md

 He talked, among others, about representation of quantities and how many machine learning tools still lack of the understanding of those.
 Interesting to me particularly, as I have discussed semantifying of quantities in the context of Wikidata and the Web of Data in general.
 He also emphasized the need of artificial intelligence tools to understand the notion of context and common sense.

-I presented the work of Thomas Pelisier Tanon and myself on property label stability in Wikidata in a 90 seconds overview.
+I presented the work of Thomas Pellissier Tanon and myself on property label stability in Wikidata in a 90 seconds overview.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Wikidata’s schema is edited by its community–is that a sustainable model? <a href="https://twitter.com/frimelle?ref_src=twsrc%5Etfw">@frimelle</a> <a href="https://twitter.com/hashtag/wikiworkshop2018?src=hash&amp;ref_src=twsrc%5Etfw">#wikiworkshop2018</a> <a href="https://twitter.com/hashtag/theWebConf?src=hash&amp;ref_src=twsrc%5Etfw">#theWebConf</a> <a href="https://t.co/xtOujCq4Yf">pic.twitter.com/xtOujCq4Yf</a></p>&mdash; Wiki Workshop 2018 (@wikiworkshop) <a href="https://twitter.com/wikiworkshop/status/988719613197381632?ref_src=twsrc%5Etfw">April 24, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>